INJURED? CALL US TODAY 877-BICE-877

 Contact the Wrongful Death Law Firm of Bice Law

-If you believe your loved one has been the victim of Is a wrongful death, take the first step to protect your legal rights – contact the personal injury firm of Bice Law.
+If you believe your loved one has been the victim of a wrongful death, take the first step to protect your legal rights – contact the personal injury firm of Bice Law.
 We serve families across both North and South Carolina.
 You only have a limited time after your injury to file a claim, however, so you must act quickly.
 Contact the personal injury firm of Bice Law today by calling 877-BICE-877 or submit an online request to get a free consultation with a wrongful death attorney.
 Results are how we measure success – we’ve built a strong reputation both in and out of the courtroom, and we’ll put our experience and expertise to work on your behalf.

 Share this article on Social Media!